Celia Roberts supervises 5 postgraduate research students. If these students have produced research profiles, these are listed below:

 -Shih, Li-Wen (2012) whose research focussed on prenatal testing and screening in Taiwan.

-4. Alison Hanbury, studying the HPV vaccine in the UK
+1. Alison Hanbury, studying the HPV vaccine in the UK, as part of the Prescriptive Prescriptions (ERC) project

-7. Lucy Ryan, studying adoptors' views and exeriences of parenting.
+3. Lucy Ryan, studying adopters' views and experiences of parenting (self-funded)

 All of these are empirical research projects, using methods such as participant observation, interviewing, focus groups and textual analysis.